Powered By

 Core Skills

 These skills are primary damage dealers of most Druid builds.
-They spend a lot of Spirit but deal much higher damage and hit more targets than Basic Skills.
+They spend a lot of Spirit but deal much higher damage and typically hit more targets than Basic Skills.
 In addition, Core Skills can be amplified by multiple Legendary effects.

 Pulverize